-The Borrower will not, and will not permit any of the Subsidiaries to, declare or make, or agree to pay for or make, directly or indirectly, any Restricted Payment, except that (a) the Borrower may declare and pay dividends with respect to its equity securities payable (A) in additional shares of its equity securities or (B) commencing January 1, 2010, in cash; provided that, (x) after giving effect to any such payment of dividends, the Fixed Charge Coverage Ratio, calculated on a pro forma basis as if such dividends had been made on the last day of the most recently ended fiscal quarter of the Borrower, shall not be less than 1.50:1, (y) immediately after giving effect to any such payment of dividends, Excess Availability shall be not less than \$50,000,000,and (z) before and after giving effect to such dividends no Default shall exist or result therefrom and (b) any Subsidiary may declare and pay dividends to the Borrower or any other Subsidiary.
+The Borrower will not, and will not permit any of the Subsidiaries to, declare or make, or agree to pay for or make, directly or indirectly, any Restricted Payment, except that (a) the Borrower may declare and pay dividends with respect to its equity securities payable (A) in additional shares of its equity securities or (B) commencing January 1, 2010, in cash ; provided that, (x) after giving effect to any such payment of dividends, the Fixed Charge Coverage Ratio, calculated on a pro forma basis as if such dividends had been made on the last day of the most recently ended fiscal quarter of the Borrower, shall not be less than 1.50:1, (y) immediately after giving effect to any such payment of dividends, Excess Availability shall be not less than \$50,000,000,and (z) before and after giving effect to such dividends no Default shall exist or result therefrom and (b) any Subsidiary may declare and pay dividends to the Borrower or any other Subsidiary.

+Leverage Ratio.
+Section 7.12 of the Credit Agreement is hereby deleted in its entirety and [Intentionally deleted] substituted therefor.

+(ff)

+(gg)

+substituted therefor.

+substituted therefor:

-- (ff) Leverage Ratio.
-Section 7.12 of the Credit Agreement is hereby deleted in its entirety and [Intentionally deleted] substituted - (gg) Interest Coverage Ratio.
-Section 7.13 of the Credit Agreement is hereby deleted in its entirety and [Intentionally deleted] substituted therefor. - (hh) Fixed Charge Coverage Ratio.
-Section 7.15 of the Credit Agreement is hereby deleted in its entirety and the following substituted therefor:
+Fixed Charge Coverage Ratio.
+Section 7.15 of the Credit Agreement is hereby deleted in its entirety and the following (hh)

+Interest Coverage Ratio.
+Section 7.13 of the Credit Agreement is hereby deleted in its entirety and [Intentionally deleted]